SanjivKannaa/RP-mySQL-assignment/README.md

 # 24. ​Show MASTER STATUS (Replication architecture)

-# 25. ​SHOW SLAVE STATUS \\G cover all points;26.​Setup replication on the running system when sysbench is running.
+# 25. ​SHOW SLAVE STATUS \\G cover all points

+# 26.​Setup replication on the running system when sysbench is running.
 Setup and run sysbench on machine 1 and let it run on terminal 1.
 Then once its running setup replication from machine 1(use new terminal and let sysbench running on another terminal) to machine 2

 # 27. ​AWS RDS Architecture Overview (In MySQL context), Usecase of RDS, Difference in RDS vs physical Databases, Features, Parameter Groups, Backups(snapshots), Multi-AZ, Failover, Replication